 Boyne Valley, Ireland's Heritage Capital - a rich and royal land

 Download a map of Meath pdf, 35kb

-County Meath – Ireland’s Heritage Capital - was once the territory of the High Kings of Ireland.
-Some of Ireland's most important historic sites and monuments are located within County Meath and virtually every important aspect of Irish history from prehistoric times is associated with the county.
+Discover Boyne Valley – Ireland’s Heritage Capital - was once the territory of the High Kings of Ireland.
+Some of Ireland's most important historic sites and monuments are located within The Boyne Valley and virtually every important aspect of Irish history from prehistoric times is associated with the county.
 It is a land full of contradictions - boasting iconic World Heritage sites yet home to some of Europe's most uber cool accommodation.
 Silently tucked away yet so accessible to bustling Dublin city.
 Where wonderful living heritage and invigorating leisure activities sit effortlessly side by side...

 The Boyne Valley